Short on time but don’t want to skimp on nutrients?

-**Freezer Option: I often make a large batch with several potatoes and freeze.
-Allow the slices to cool and then place in a freezer safe bag/container, using small squares of parchment paper between each slice, so they don't stick together.
+Freezer Option: I often make a large batch with several potatoes and freeze.
+Simply allow the slices to cool and then place in a freezer safe bag/container, using small squares of parchment paper between each slice, so they don’t stick together.
 Then, when I need a quick slice or two, pop them under a pre-heated oven broiler for just a few minutes to heat through.

-May 2016 Update: It seems Sweet Potato Toast has gone viral!
+It seems Sweet Potato Toast has gone viral!
 I’m so glad this trusty favorite of mine is receiving so much love from toast-lovers across the globe.

-Toaster Option: Prepare the sweet potato the same as above by slicing thinly, skip rubbing it in oil, and pop the slices straight into your toaster.
+Toaster Option: Prepare the sweet potato the same as above by slicing thinly, but skip rubbing it in oil, and pop the slices straight into your toaster.
 You’ll likely need to toast them 2-4 times until the sweet potato is cooked through and browned.
 Top and enjoy!